mattosman/al-folio/_projects/glaciers_and_ice.markdown

 An ongoing interest is the reconstruction of Arctic sea ice variability.
 This is an extremely challenging problem, for which little knowledge exists prior to ca. 20th century observations.

-Recent work by Ali Criscitiello (Canadian Ice Core Laboratory, U. Alberta), currently *in revision*, is pioneering the use of ice core geochemical records to understand Canadian Arctic polynya variability.
+Recent work by Ali Criscitiello (Canadian Ice Core Laboratory, U. Alberta), recently *accepted* for publication, is pioneering the use of ice core geochemical records to understand Canadian Arctic polynya variability.

 ***

 **References**

-* Criscitiello et al.: Marine aerosol records of Arctic sea-ice and polynya variability from new Ellesmere and Devon Island firn cores. *in revision*.
+* Criscitiello et al.: Marine aerosol records of Arctic sea-ice and polynya variability from new Ellesmere and Devon Island firn cores. *accepted in JGR*.
-* Osman, M. et al.: Enhanced sensitivity of west Greenland ice caps to last millennium climate change. *in revision*.
+* Osman, M. et al.: Enhanced sensitivity of west Greenland ice caps to last millennium climate change. *accepted in Nature Geoscience*.
 * Trusel, L. D., Das, S. B., Osman, M., et al.: Nonlinear rise in Greenland runoff in response to post-industrial Arctic Warming, *Nature*, 564, 104–108, 2018.